 But I know I have to.
 I know I have to tell myself that it’s okay that there were tears instead of sweat on my mat today.
 Sometimes all we can do is sit on the mat and let it go.
 Sometimes all we can do is sit on the floor and breathe softly and deeply next to those who can’t.

-It is through my breath that I will continue to find, hold and survive the best part of me.
+It is through my breath that I will continue to find, hold and thrive toward the best of me.

 REMEMBER TO BREATHE ~ June 1, 2014